Types of Procurement – 8 Examples of Procurement Practices

 • Financial stability

-Step #4: Purchase order (PO) creation
+Step 4: Finalise the Purchase order (PO)

-Once the contract has been signed, a purchase order is created, which is sent to the supplier.
 The purchase order is a document that authorizes the supplier to deliver the goods or services.
 It typically includes the following information:

 • Purchase order number